spyboter/rabbits/README.md

 # rabbits

-Program, which counts rabbits (in russian language)
+Program which counts rabbits (in russian language)